wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 [/shell]

-The file should look like this&#8230;
+The file should look like this...

 [shell]